mkingopng/feedback_prize_pytorch/README.md

 6) ensemble -> can i use GBDT to enhance?
 7) tuning: choose the right max_char, LR and other hyperparameters
 8) print CV for the whole training run at the end, rather than manually calculating the average
-9) how can I schedule this training program to start a new training run at completion of the current? keep rolling...
-Notionally I can complete 2-3 runs per day if I do this.
-Is it as simple as nesting it in another for loop?
-More iterations means more choices.

 # NB: I ran inference on my own checkpoint files and  got a surprisingly good result: 0.666.
 This is surprising as it's higher than the average for either of the checkpoints I used